 App-based Conditional Access with Intune

 Intune app protection policies help protect your company data on devices that are enrolled into Intune.
-You can also use app protection policies on employee owned devices that are not enrolled for management in Intune.
+You can also use app protection policies on employee owned devices that aren't enrolled for management in Intune.
 In this case, even though your company doesn't manage the device, you still need to make sure that company data and resources are protected.

 A managed app is an app that has app protection policies applied to it, and can be managed by Intune.

-You can block the built-in mail apps on iOS and Android when you allow only the Microsoft Outlook app to access Exchange Online.
-Additionally, you can block apps that don’t have Intune app protection policies applied from accessing SharePoint Online.
+You can block the built-in mail apps on iOS/iPadOS and Android when you allow only the Microsoft Outlook app to access Exchange Online.
+Additionally, you can block apps that don't have Intune app protection policies applied from accessing SharePoint Online.

 Before you create an app-based Conditional Access policy, you must have: